ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-gantic hotel is about to bo
-built in London, with American cap­
-ital, by an American architect, with
-American speed, after an American
-plan, and to be managed on the
-American system.
-A site not tar
-from the House of Commons, and
-close to St. James’ Park, has been
-purchased, and it is said that a year
-hence the tirst visitors may take up
-their abode in the new establish­
-ment.
-The hotel will make np 1,000
-beds ; the dining-room will accom­
-modate 700 persons at the same
-time, and a staff of 400 servants
-will be required to carry on the du­
-ties of the house.
-• —mm- •
-American Invention Abroad,
 The great American inventions
 which have been adopted all ov r
 the world, are the following: 1.